 Nan Monroe was born Kelley Swilley in 1969, and is now known as Kelley Swilley Ceccato.
 “Nan” is my mother’s name; “Monroe” is my father’s name; together they comprise my writing identity.
 I have been married to my husband, Matt, since 2008.
-Together, we raise two four-legged children: our cat, Gandalf (who is both grey and white); and our dog, Winnie (who bears a resemblance to Winston Churchill).
+We have raised quite a few four-legged children.
+Today, we are looking after Ross and Demelza, our “Tuxedo Twin” kittens (adopted July 3, 2018).

 I am a lover of books, movies, and music.
 I have a passion for Story, and anything that tells a good story, from a novel to a song to a painting, will interest me.
 I call these things “food for the imagination,” and for as long as I can remember, my goal has been to add my own recipe to the mix.

-Gilded Dragonfly Books has published four of my short stories, “Sybilla diSante and the Sepia World” (in Haunting Tales of Spirit Lake), “Christmas Rose” (in A Stone Mountain Christmas), “Neighbor Haint” (in Finding Love’s Magic), and “Firegale at the Festival” (in Legends of the Dragon, Vol. 1).
-My first novel, the YA fantasy-romance Atterwald, which I like to call “‘Beauty and the Beast’ meets The Secret Garden, with shapeshifters,” was published in December 2014.
-My second novel, Nightmare Lullaby, to which I fondly refer as “The Iron Giant meets The Phantom of the Opera,” was published in May 2016.
+I’ve written six short stories, “Sybilla diSante and the Sepia World,” “Christmas Rose,” “Neighbor Haint,” “Firegale at the Festival,” “Everybody’s Writing a Book,” and “Hello There, You.”
+My first novel, the YA fantasy-romance Atterwald, I like to call “‘Beauty and the Beast’ meets The Secret Garden, with shapeshifters.”
+My second novel, Nightmare Lullaby, I fondly refer to as “The Iron Giant meets The Phantom of the Opera.”

 Additionally, under the name Kelley S. Ceccato, I have written a number of audio dramas for the Atlanta Radio Theatre Company.
-“The Challenges of Brave Ragnar (stand-alone version),” “The House Across the Way,” “Sarabande for a Condemned Man,” “The Wood-Bound Werewolf,” and “In Need of a Bard” have all been performed at DragonCon.
+“The Challenges of Brave Ragnar (stand-alone version),” “The House Across the Way,” “Sarabande for a Condemned Man,” “The Wood-Bound Werewolf,” “In Need of a Bard,” “The Goblins and the Golden Rose,” and “The Dead-Watcher” have all been performed at DragonCon.

 Thanks for reading!